 IF YOU ARE LOOKING FOR ACCOMMODATION HERE ARE A FEW OPTIONS TO TRY.

 Some of the local real estate agents run property management sections and are worth a go.
 The following have some listings online.

-It would be highly recommended to review the guidelines and advice available on the Tenants Protection Association website, if you wish to engage in renting a property in New Zealand.
-They will be able to provide advice on how to rent a property and also let you know your rights and obligations when signing a new lease.
+We highly recommended that you review the guidelines and advice available on the Tenants Protection Association website, if you wish to rent a property in New Zealand.
+They will be able to provide advice on how to rent and also ensure you know your rights and obligations when signing a new lease.

-If you have an accident while carrying out the duties of your job, or if on a ride break or day off you will be covered by ACC (Accident Compensation Corporation).
-You will be treated by the Medical Centre Staff on the mountain free of charge and if necessary referred elsewhere ACC will pay a portion of any doctor’s bill and will also pay a portion of your wages should you be unable to resume your duties straight away.
-ACC assess loss of earning based on you previous earnings, so in the first four weeks of your employment you will generally get very limited assistance help with loss of earnings.
+If you have an accident while carrying out the duties of your job, or whilst you're on a ride break or day off you will be covered by ACC.
+You will be treated by the Medical Centre Staff on the mountain free of charge and if necessary referred elsewhere.
+Treble Cone provides a “Return to Work Scheme” to enable you to work in an area that is more convenient where possible whilst you recover.

 Our advice is to take it easy and be mindful of your own safety while you are skiing and snowboarding.
 Treble Cone offers a training with a local physio on injury prevention and also on snow staff familiarisation sessions to help you to get to know the mountain.

-Outdoor Uniforms are loaned to you for the time you are employed with us and need to be returned in good condition.
+Outdoor uniforms are loaned to you for the time you are employed with us and need to be returned in good condition.
 If you return them damaged or lose them, then you can expect to be charged for the cost of fixing/replacing them.

 We have a Uniform and Appearance Policy that all staff must follow.